-To ensure precise placement of objects, you can convert a Layout Region into a table.
+To see the underlying table structure, you can convert a Layout Region into a table.
 NetObjects Fusion constructs a table and places objects in the same position they occupied in the Layout Region.

-1. Right-click the Layout Region and choose Convert Layout Region to Table from the shortcut menu.
+Right-click the Layout Region and choose Convert Layout Region to Table from the shortcut menu.